frakture/frakture-docs/docs/reports/reports_gds_tips.md

 Data Studio reports connect to data objects (tables or views) in the warehouse.
 Google calls these _Data Sources_.

-<div style="float:right; width:250px; padding:4px; background-color:#E8E8E8"><div style="position:relative; width:240px; float:right;" align=center>Many of these same calculations can be defined within a single report itself, using similar syntax.
-When defining the metrics for a single chart or table, click "Create Field", and you can build your calculation on the fly!
+<div style="float:right; width:250px; padding:4px; background-color:#E8E8E8"><div style="position:relative; width:240px; float:right;" align=center>Many of these same calculations can be defined within a single report chart, using similar syntax.
+When creating the metrics for a single chart or table, click "Create Field", and you can build your calculation on the fly!

 ![Adding a local calculated field to only a single chart](gds_createfield.png)